AWQL is a SQL-like language for performing queries against most common AdWords

 GROUP BY clauses.

 Additionally, you can use AWQL to query reports.
-See our reports page for a comprehensive list of queryable fields.
+See Report Types for a comprehensive list of queryable fields.

 Using AWQL in service calls